efekarakus/efekarakus-blog/_posts/2019-04-07-transform-function-to-method.md

 }
 ```
 This is pretty powerful and it reminds me of the general security advice of granting [least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
 The function went from accepting a particular struct, `*service.Web`, that has a bunch of other methods that `deployStack` doesn't care about to only accepting what it needs: the `CFNTemplate` method.

+## Mechanics
+The steps for this refactoring is similar to [Combine Functions into Class](https://refactoring.com/catalog/combineFunctionsIntoClass.html) from Martin Fowler's [refactoring book](https://martinfowler.com/books/refactoring.html).
+1. Create a new struct for the data that's common between functions.
+2. Transform the function to a method by adding the new struct as a receiver.

 ## Conclusion
 Here are some rules of thumb when you hesitate between creating a function or a method: